backdrop-contrib/date_ical/README.txt

   you do, you've successfully set up your iCal importer.
 If you get some other message, you'll need to tweak the importer's settings.

+Remember, you have to map the UID source to the GUID target, and make it unique, or your imports won't work!

 Additional Notes:
 The Feeds plugin was originally written by ekes, for the "iCal feed parser" module (http://www.drupal.org/project/parser_ical).
 It was modified and improved for Date iCal by coredumperror.
+In Date iCal 3.0, the plugin was re-written from scratch to conform to the Feeds APIs.

 At this time, Date iCal supports outputting iCal calendars only through Views.
 To put an "Add to calendar" button on individual event nodes, try the
 <a href="http://drupal.org/project/addtocal">Add to Cal</a> module, or follow
 the instructions created by the estimable nmc at: http://nmc-codes.blogspot.ca/2012/11/creating-ical-feed-for-single-node-in.html

+The Feeds Tamper module is quite useful for manipulating the data in imported iCal feeds.

 Developers who wish to implement more powerful manipulation of event data can read the date_ical.api.php file to learn about the various alter hooks that